django-cms/django-cms/docs/user/tutorial/publish_page.rst

 Publish a page
 ##############

-Your page is a *draft* - only you can see it.
+Your page is a *draft* - only you and other users with permission to edit the page can see it.
 To publish it so that ordinary web visitors can see, hit **Publish changes**.

 You'll notice that the toolbar indicates you're now seeing a *Live* view of your page.
 If you want to make further changes: